novix-sa/Pyplan/docs/index.md

 The app code is structured through an Influence Diagram ( a Workflow) that helps understanding the calculation logic.
 ***(insertar gráfico con diagrama de influencia)***

-Each calculation step is contained in a node which can be evaluated and its results represented as tables or graphs.
+Each calculation step is contained in a node which can be evaluated and its results represented as a table or graph.
 ***(insertar gráfico con nodo y su definicion)***

 The node works as a blank canvas for programming in Python, and accepts imports of any external library.
 Results are stored in memory as global variables that can be called from other calculations.